 Laundry room makeover

 Laundry rooms may be small, but they don’t necessarily have to look like dirty laundry.
 A quick makeover can come a long way in using the room more efficiently.
 If you don’t have much horizontal space, go vertical.
 Maximize the wall space with cabinets for storage.
 Use shelves with baskets to sort the laundry.
 Dark colors make a room look smaller.
-So paint the laundry room in light colors and use light shades for the cabinets to brighten up the space.
+So paint the laundry room in light colors and use light shades for the cabinets to brighten up space.
 Use bright lights to illuminate the room.

 Always remember, home improvement is not just about fixing leaky roofs/pipelines or replacing old furniture with new.
 It’s much more than that.
 It involves transforming a mere physical structure into an environment that provides the safety and comfort you deserve.
 It is about giving your living space a unique style and personality, and also about adding value to your home.
-So the time and money you invest in it is definitely worthwhile.
+So the time and money you invest in it are definitely worthwhile.